gem/oq-engine/doc/manual/oq-manual.rst

 The main components of a
 logic tree structure in the OpenQuake engine are the following:

-branch
+*Branch*
    : the simplest component of a logic tree structure.
-A branch represent a possible interpretation of a value assignment for a specific type of uncertainty.
+A *Branch* represent a possible interpretation of a value assignment for a specific type of uncertainty.
 It is fully described by the tuple (parameter or model, weight).